We're the go-to guys for companies and organisations who want to understand & effectively use social media.

 MediaSnackers was a term I coined back in early 2006 whilst describing what young people were doing with media—the site was launched a few months later in June.

-I have an educational background in communications and media, plus a professional background in local government (I was the UK’s first and only Corporate Youth Officer… oooh!)—I’ve done lots of things and had many roles, but my passion for working with young people (and youth professionals) has been my main focus for the past decade.
+I have an educational background in communications and media, plus a professional background in local government (I was the UK’s first and only Corporate Youth Officer… oooh!).

 (The DK comes from the initials of my old name.
-One of the first young people I started working with called me DK and it just stuck—I never liked my old name so I adopted it fully.)
+One of the first young people I started working with called me DK and it just stuck—I never liked my old name so I changed it through ‘common law’ and adopted it fully.)

 leeLee | Numbers Supremo